Huei tlamahuiçoltica

-Huei Tlamahuiçoltica ("The Great Event") is a tract in Nahuatl comprising 36 pages and was published in Mexico City, Mexico in 1649 by Luis Laso de la Vega, the vicar of the chapel of Our Lady of Guadalupe at Tepeyac outside the same city.
+Huei Tlamahuiçoltica ("The Great Event") is a tract in Nahuatl comprising 36 pages and was published in Mexico City, Mexico, in 1649 by Luis Laso de la Vega, the vicar of the chapel of Our Lady of Guadalupe at Tepeyac outside the same city.
 In the preface Luis Laso de la Vega claimed authorship of the whole work, but this claim is the subject of an ongoing difference of scholarly opinion.

 The tract is written almost entirely in Nahuatl and includes the Nican Mopohua, which narrates the Marian apparitions of Our Lady of Guadalupe at Tepeyac in 1531.
-It also includes the Nican Motecpana, which enumerates the miracles attributed by some; Luis Laso de la Vega does not mention either him or Antonio Valeriano as authors.
+It also includes the Nican Motecpana, which enumerates the miracles attributed by some to Fernando de Alva Ixtlilxóchitl; Luis Laso de la Vega does not mention either him or Antonio Valeriano as authors.

 The traditions recounted in the 1649 tract were first published in the Spanish book Imagen de la Virgen María, Madre de Dios de Guadalupe ("Image of the Virgin Mary, Mother of God of Guadalupe"), written by Miguel Sánchez in 1648 and being a theological dissertation linking the Guadalupan Image to Revelation 12:1.

 There is an equally contentious and much shorter manuscript in Nahuatl preceding the Nican Mopohua, which is titled the Inin Huey Tlamahuiçoltzin ("This Is the Great Marvel"), also known as "The Primitive Relation" of the apparitions.
 It is in The National Library of México.